patrickbucher/learning-rust/diary.md

 I worked through exercise 48, which took a while to test, because the API key was only accepted roughly 15 minutes after registration.

+Exercise 49 I only managed to finished in the evening.
+I didn't care about proper error handling, but it's more important to deal with HTTP requests and JSON deserialization in those exercises.

+For exercise 50, I already found an alternative API to be used, because the proposed API from Rotten Tomatoes is no longer freely available for educational purposes.

 # Day 78 (2024-06-10)

 I worked through exercises 41, 42, 43, 44, 45, and 46 on file handling; and on